WilsonCheung5905/data-science-learning/README.md

 # data-science-learning

-this is my first posting.
+this is my first post.